SaniyaSatkar66/SaniyaSatkar66/README.md

 ---

 ## 🧠 About Me
-- 💡 Interested in Data, Cloud, and UI/UX Design
+- 💡 Interested in Data Analysis, Cloud
 - 📚 Constantly learning and building new projects
 - 🎯 Focused on personal growth and skill development